kavatari/wea-tracker/README.md

 * **..**

 For the full list see [metadata](metadata.php).

+P.S.: Do not forget to add yor extended templates to the 'onDeactivate' function to reset template cache.

 #### Non standard theme structure
 If your theme has a different template structure you have to extend the [metadata](metadata.php) for your needs.